-Moss animals are actually colonies of very small and independent individuals that are only about 1 mm long.
+Moss animals are colonies of very small independent individuals that are only about 1 mm long.
 There are over 300 species of moss animals (bryozoans) that live in the coastal waters of the Pacific Northwest.
-These colonies can have a flat shape that clings to the rock surface, or a branching upright structure, and finally they may also be flexible in nature.
+These colonies can have a flat shape that cling to rock surfaces, or a branching upright structure, and may also be flexible in nature.
 The individual zooids that make up a colony each secrete calcium carbonate making a protective structure in which they live.
 The zooid partially extends out of its home revealing a crown of tentacles to the surrounding water for feeding.

 Moss animals (bryozoans) can be mistaken for hydroids and vice versa.
 Moss animals are colonies of single individuals living together in a structure, whereas hydroids have specialized cells for feeding or reproduction.
 Under microscopic examination bryozoan tentacle crowns are lined with cilia, unlike hydroid tentacles where the cilia are absent.